WODEMAN, BORN IN 1975

 Wodeman is the artistic name of Oleh Derevianko (b.
 1975) — an artist, author, and thinker whose work is rooted in metaphysical inquiry, symbolism, and emotional expression.

-Wodeman's engagement with the professional art scene dates back to the early 2000s, when he was active as a part-time curator and occasional collector.
-In 2001 he established Diia Art Promotion Foundation – a charity organization that supported Ukrainian artists and curators — now succeeded by the Contemporary Kyiv Foundation.
-Since the 1990s, Wodeman has also continuously studied and explored history and philosophy of art, as well as art as a practice and a way of living.
+In 2024 Oleh’s work as an artist was first presented to the public in a debut solo exhibition under the name Wodeman.
+His engagement with the professional art scene, however, dates back to the early 2000s, when he was active as a part-time curator and supporter of art projects.
+Since the 1990s, Oleh has also continuously studied and explored history and philosophy of art, as well as art as a practice and a way of living.

 Working across oil, pastel, photography, digital, and mixed media, Wodeman creates series of artworks that reflect his artistic philosophy, articulated in his manifesto Principles of Modal Realism in Arts (2025).
 Poetry, prose, music, and contemplation are also indispensable parts of his artistic work.